Saturday, April 15, 2023 | Times TBA | Location TBA

 The purpose of this event is to provide a competitive performance opportunity to students of all levels and ages in a recital format.
 There will be a recital for each level.
 The winners will receive trophies and cash prizes.
 Thank you to Jason Sipe, the owner of Arizona Piano Company, for donating the prize money for this competition.

-Recital Date: Saturday, April 9, 2022; starting at 10:00 AM.
-Times for each recital are announced after registration closes.
+Recital Date: Saturday, April 15, 2023 – Times for each recital are announced after registration closes.

 Entry Fee: $25.00.
 Teachers are to collect all payments from students and register online